ivanbrennan/kbdebug/README.md

 ## case study

 The following user actions generated one sequence of keyboard events in the normal case, and a different sequence in the key-repeat bug case.
-These events were observed using the `test-xi2` variation.

 User Actions: